TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- maybe store nickname?

 - Do something so that we don't lose work in playtesting mode

-- see if bilmer and vindicator have better intervals at 64hz

 - Create randomized players like in the good olden times
 	- to test the predicted experience